Jurassic Park (novel)

 Jurassic Park is a 1990 science fiction novel written by Michael Crichton; it is a cautionary tale about genetic engineering that presents the collapse of a zoological park which showcases genetically recreated dinosaurs to illustrate the mathematical concept of chaos theory (Note: Chaos theory was a fashionable field in the 1990s) and its real-world implications.
 A sequel titled The Lost World, also written by Crichton, was published in 1995.
-Two years later, both novels were republished as a single book titled Michael Crichton's Jurassic World, which has no relation to the Jurassic World film series (the later films in the Jurassic Park franchise.)

 Jurassic Park received a 1993 film adaptation directed by Steven Spielberg.
 The film was a critical and commercial success, becoming the highest-grossing film ever at the time and spawning the Jurassic Park franchise, including multiple film sequels.